What is Bursitis?

 Bursae are small sacs filled with fluid; they cushion the bones, tendons and muscles that make up your joints.
 When these sacs become inflamed, what you feel is bursitis.
 It can occur in any joint, but the most common sites are the shoulder, elbow, and hip.

-Pain, swelling, redness, achiness, and stiffness in a joint are all signs of bursitis.
-The joint may also hurt more if you press on it.
+- The joint may also hurt if you press on it.

 Repetitive actions are the most likely cause of bursitis: sports, activities, or occupations that involve kneeling, throwing, lifting, or even sitting for long periods of time can lend themselves to this condition.
 Gardening, scrubbing, tennis, golf, skiing — all can become culprits because of the repetitive or overuse actions required.
 As with other joint conditions, age (bursitis is more common in those over 40), and chronic conditions like diabetes and gout are also factors.
 An infection in the joint may also cause bursitis.